 - Concept defined: An idea or notion.

 - Consciousness defined: Being aware of oneself and the world around you.
+Mental activity including emotion and thought.

 - Consciousness: the state of being aware of and able to think and perceive.